rust-lang/rust/doc/rust.md

 ~~~~~~~~

 A view item manages the namespace of a module.
-View items do not define new items, but rather, simply change other items' visibilit.
+View items do not define new items, but rather, simply change other items' visibility.
 There are several kinds of view item:

  * [`extern mod` declarations](#extern-mod-declarations)